-Portion of Swan Location 1370 and being that part of Lot M1405 on Plan 4760 now comprised in Diagram 27023 and being part of the land comprised in Certificate of Title volume 1220 folio.
-898 excepting and reserving metals minerals gems and mineral. oil specified in Transfer 7033/1940 day of September One thous - and mine hundred and sixtyone
+Portion of Swan Location 1370 and being that part of Lot M1405 on Plan 4760 now comprised in Diagram 27023 and being part of the land comprised in Certificate of Title volume 1220 folio .
+898 excepting and reserving metals minerals gems and mineral . oil specified in Transfer 7033/1940 day of September One thous - igned by the said PMMA ISABEL CLARK-) & 1.
+Blanks ow yet of all our estate and interest in ALL THAT piece of land being:

-26337.61-21) pated the
+26337.81-21 | pated the and mine hundred and sixtyone

-Tih

-SON in the presence of:

-Signed by the said MMA ISABEL CLARK-) & f. blanks ow

-TO 1253 FOL.
-818

-CLARKSON in the presence of:

-Signed by the said ISOBRATH WILBERFORCE) | WClaufren
+SON in the presence of: Signed by the said ISOBERTH WILBERFORCE) CLARKSON in the presence of: Welandson

-Sorticles 315

-fol

-The Common Seal of THE PERFETUAL EXEC-)
+The Common Seal of THE PERPETUAL EXEC-)

 UTORS TRUSTEES AND AGENCY COMPANY .)

 (W.A.)
-LIMITED was hereunto affixed un) der and by virtue of a Minute of the)

-Board of Directors this day)
+LIMITED was hereunto affixed under and by virtue of a Minute of the Board of Directors this day)

-of September 1961 in the presence of)
+of september 1961 in the presence of:)